hyperspy/hyperspy/doc/user_guide/io.rst

 Saving
 ======

-To save data to a file use the :py:meth:`~.signal.BaseSignal.save` method.
+To save data to a file use the :py:meth:`~.api.signals.BaseSignal.save` method.
 The first argument is the filename and the format is defined by the filename extension.
 If the filename does not contain the extension, the default format (:external+rsciio:ref:`HSpy-HDF5 <hspy-format>`) is used.
-For example, if the :py:const:`s` variable contains the :py:class:`~.signal.BaseSignal` that you want to write to a file, the following will write the data to a file called :file:`spectrum.hspy` in the default :external+rsciio:ref:`HSpy-HDF5 <hspy-format>` format:
+For example, if the :py:const:`s` variable contains the :py:class:`~.api.signals.BaseSignal` that you want to write to a file, the following will write the data to a file called :file:`spectrum.hspy` in the default :external+rsciio:ref:`HSpy-HDF5 <hspy-format>` format: